July 18, 2021

 Each week Robert L. Wise, Ph.D., explores the Middle Eastern situation, ranging from Egypt through Jordan, Syria, Lebanon, Israel and the surrounding area.
 Wise first traveled to Israel and the neighboring countries in 1968.
 Two of his sons taught in Jordan and Lebanon universities.
 Wise presents an objective view of the behind the scenes situation in these countries.

-82 DAYS ON OKINAWA
+You can find 82 DAYS ON OKINAWA on Amazon.

-Col. Art Shaw & Robert L. Wise
+by Art Shaw (Author), Robert L. Wise (Author)